-Class voice is designed to teach the fundamental principles of singing, explore elementary to moderate levels of vocal literature and develop and improve the student's vocal ability in a group setting.
+A course designed to teach the fundamental principles of singing, develop the student's vocal ability in a group setting, and explore elementary to moderate levels of vocal literature.
 Credit, one semester hour each.

 MUA 1741, 1751, 2741, 2751 Voice For Non-Vocal Majors I, II, III, & IV